-A student who requests for academic adjustments must comply with this procedure:
+A student who requests for academic adjustments must complete the following:

 - 1. A request for academic adjustment must be done in writing outlining in detail the adjustment/s being requested.
-The letter is addressed and submitted to the Dean of the College. - 2.
-The letter must be accompanied with documentation prepared by an appropriate professional, such as a medical doctor, psychologist, or a qualified diagnostician.
-The required documentation includes the following: diagnosis of current disability and supporting information that include date of diagnosis, how the diagnosis was reached, the credentials of the diagnosing professional, and information on how the disability may affect academic performance and major life activities.
-The student is responsible for all evaluation and documentation of his/her disability.

-3. A committee created by the College reviews the request in light of the essential requirements for the relevant program.
+The letter is addressed and submitted to the Dean of the College (email is acceptable). - 2.
+The letter must be accompanied with documentation prepared by an appropriate professional, such as a medical doctor, psychologist, or a qualified diagnostician, and include the following: diagnosis of current disability and supporting information that include date of diagnosis; how the diagnosis was reached; the credentials of the diagnosing professional; and information on how the disability may affect academic performance and major life activities.
+The student is responsible for all evaluation and documentation of their disability. - 3.
+A committee created by the College reviews the request in light of the essential requirements for the relevant program.